AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

 **Note:**

--   The body of responses for some requests such as CompleteMultipartUpload contains content, such as information in XML format.
-If you use the upload callback function, the original body content is overwritten such as `{"a":"b"}`.
+-   The body of responses for some requests such as CompleteMultipartUpload requests contains content such as information in the XML format.
+If you use the upload callback function, the original body content such as `{"a":"b"}` is overwritten.
 Exercise caution when you implement upload callback.
--   If the upload callback fails, status code 203 is returned with the error code CallbackFailed.
-This response indicates that the object is successfully uploaded to OSS, but the callback fails.
+-   If the upload callback fails, HTTP status code 203 and the CallbackFailed error code are returned.
+This response indicates that the object is uploaded to OSS.
+However, the callback fails.
 A callback failure only indicates that OSS does not receive the expected callback response.
-It does not indicate that the application server does not receive a callback request.
-For example, a callback failure will occur if the response returned by the application server is not in JSON format.
+The failure does not indicate that the application server does not receive a callback request.
+For example, if the response returned by the application server is not in the JSON format, the callback fails.